Desert Camp Site Improvement Project

 Tennis Courts

-Two additional courts will be added.
+Two additional courts will be added in a future phase.
 It is interesting to note that the initial plans for the Desert Camp Community Center from the late 1990s anticipated that the site would have a total of four courts in the future.

 Pickleball Courts